dav1app/blog/_posts/2019-06-01-why-my-win10-network-mapping-falling.markdown

 ---
 The main cause of this event is the fact that Windows is not saving your credentials to login into the folder.

 Before anything else, make sure that you can map network files.
-There is two ways of doing so: one is though the UI (just click on `This Computer` with the right button and then `Map network drivers`.
-Next, you will be propted to insert your credentials and chose the drive letter.
+There are two ways of doing so: one is through the UI (just click on `This Computer` with the right button and then `Map network drivers`.
+Next, you will be prompted to insert your credentials and chose the drive letter.
 Make sure that you hit that `Save credentials` checkbox) and the second one is by running the following command on your `PowerShell` or `CMD`:

 ```
 NET USE {driver letter}: \\{name or IP address}\{shared folders name} /user:{name or IP address}\{username} {password} /persistent:yes
 ```

 The command written above has the `/persistent:yes` tag.
 You can also try `/savcred` to check if it saves.
-If both answers doens't work, congratulations, you got that bug.
-Now follow this steps:
+If it doesen't work, congratulations, you got that bug.
+Now follow these steps:

 1. Open your credential manager in Windows 10.
 Press `Win + R` or go to `Execute...` and type: